teamBugBash/ori2111/README.md

 [Flickr](https://www.flickr.com/).
 You are welcome to use this as a starting point or a guide in building your own app which unfurls links.
 This sample uses Slack's own SDKs and tools.
-Even if you choose to use another programming language or another set of tools, reading through the code will help you gain an understanding of how to make use of unfurls.
+Even if you choose to use another programming language or another set of tools, reading through the code will help you gain an understanding of how to make usse of unfurls.

 ![Demo](support/demo.gif "Demo")